imransilvake/users-albums-photos/README.md

-# Angular Frontend Project
+# Users: Albums and Photos

 An application that lists all users and their addresses provided by the users API of JSONPlaceholder.
 Provide the possibility to view the albums and photos of a selected user.
 Allow the the possibility to create new albums.
+Unit and e2e tests are written for each components.

 ## Required
 ```